-One percent (1%) of the total ten years allocated amount.
+One and a half percent (1.5%) of the total ten years allocated amount.
 The allocating fee will be paid at the time the allocation is made through certified or manager's check.
 In case of Carryover Allocations under Section 42, the fee will be paid at the time of signing the agreement through certified or manager's check.
 Allocation fees are neither refundable nor transferable.